MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

 - A workload that achieves efficiency by delaying scaling until the last responsible moment closely meets demand but is vulnerable to unforeseen node failures and scaling delays.

 - Consolidating workload resources can use excess capacity and improve efficiency.
-However, it increases the blast radius of a malfunction in the collocated component or application platform.
+However, it increases the blast radius of a malfunction in the co-located component or application platform.

-- Scaling in or scaling down to minimize surplus capacity can leave a workload underprovisioned during usage spikes, which leads to service disruptions.
+- Scaling in or scaling down to minimize surplus capacity can leave a workload underprovisioned during usage spikes, which leads to service disruptions due to insufficient supply.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased complexity.** Reliability prioritizes simplicity.